CAST of main Characters in order of appearance:

-“The name suits you,” says the other boy standing in the gloom, naked but for the white cloth he is carefully tying about his waist.
+“The name suits you,” grins the other boy standing in the gloom, naked but for the white cloth he is carefully tying about his waist.
 “At least you don’t have to have a Naming Day, doing stupid challenges just to be named Frog’s Bottom or Goat’s Breath.
 Doesn’t seem something to want.”

-They eat hungrily and are soon outside the door juggling stones in the early morning sun to keep their minds focused and their bodies from feeling worried.
+They eat hungrily and are soon outside juggling stones in the early morning sun to keep their minds focused and their bodies from feeling worried.
 “Please don’t do anything crazy,” says Sniffer.
 “Just do what they ask you”.

-“She’ll be watching,” grins his friend.
+“She’ll be watching,” laughs his friend.